alexlee-dev/pickitt/README.md

 [![NPM Version][npm-image]][npm-url] [![NPM Total Downloads][npm-downloads]][npm-url] [![npm bundle size (minified + gzip)][size-image]][npm-url]

-> When you need you need a computer to just pick it, reach for Pickitt!
+> When you need a computer to just pick it, reach for Pickitt!

 **Pickitt** is a simple utility function designed to help you pick an element from an array.